 Sri Lankan president discusses asylum seekers in Australia

-Sri Lanka's president met with the Australian prime minister on Thursday with fighting people-smuggling high on the agenda.
 President Maithripala Sirisena is making the first visit by a Sri Lankan head of state to Australia.
+His visit to Canberra and Sydney marks the 70th anniversary of diplomatic relations between the countries.

 Comments